 Say what?
 Don’t worry, it’s simpler than it sounds.

 “NAP” just stands for “Name, Address, Phone (Number)”.
-A “citation” just means any reference to these details on a web page.
+A “citation” just means any reference to these details on a web page, usually on a directory of business listings.

 NAP citations don’t have to be linked to your website at all to affect local SEO.
 That’s a good reason to get listed on local directories even if they don’t offer any kind of backlink.

 Consistency is important, though.
-Put simply, if Google sees your business name, address and phone number presented in the same way on lots of sites, it will be more confident of your location.
+Put simply, if Google sees your business name, address and phone number presented in the same way on lots of directory listings, it will be more confident of your location.
 That confidence then boosts your local search positioning.

 Inconsistent formatting — like using common abbreviations for “Road” or “Street” on some sites, but not on others — undermines that confidence.
 It’s just harder for the search engines to recognise that these refer to the same thing.
 The trouble is, this information may appear on some sites without your knowledge, so it often isn’t consistent.